drewdeponte/git-ps-book/src/tool/command-docs.md

 We also provide [man pages](https://en.wikipedia.org/wiki/Man_page) for the Git Patch Stack command line tool as well.

-The can be accessed as follows:
+They can be accessed as follows:

 	man gps-add